Chrome Shelled Regios

 Chrome Shelled Regios (鋼殻のレギオス, Kōkaku no Regiosu) is a Japanese light novel series by Shūsuke Amagi, with illustrations by Miyū.
 A short story light novel series was serialized in Dragon Magazine.
-A manga adaptation drawn by Miyū is serialized in the shōnen manga magazine Dragon Age Pure.
+A manga adaptation drawn by Miyū was serialized in the shōnen manga magazine Dragon Age Pure.
 A second manga adaptation drawn by Nodoka Kiyose is serialized in the shōnen manga magazine Monthly Dragon Age.
-A third manga adaptation drawn by Watari is serialized in Beans Ace magazine.
-A four-panel comic strip adaptation drawn by Masumi Futaba started serialization in Monthly Dragon Age on November 8, 2008.
-A science fiction light novel series titled Legend of Regios is set in the past world of Chrome Shelled Regios series, and published by Fujimi Shobo under its Style-F label.
-An anime adaptation produced by Zexcs aired on January 11, 2009 to June 20, 2009 and is licensed in North America by Funimation Entertainment.
+A third manga adaptation drawn by Watari was serialized in Beans Ace magazine.
+A four-panel comic strip adaptation drawn by Masumi Futaba was serialied in Monthly Dragon Age magazine.
+A prequel light novel series titled Legend of Regios was published by Fujimi Shobo under its Style-F label.
+An anime adaptation produced by Zexcs aired on January 11, 2009, to June 20, 2009, and is licensed in North America by Funimation Entertainment.
+A spin-off light novel series titled Regios Crusade was published from 2009 to 2012.
+Another spin-off light novel series, My Journey with Regios, was published in 2009.